Tropical Storm Debby makes 2nd landfall in South Carolina, heavy rain expected up the East Coast

 Emergency officials in New York City warned of potential flash flooding, flying drones with loudspeakers in some neighborhoods to tell people in basement apartments to be ready to flee at a moment’s notice.
 Multiple water rescues were reported in and near the city.

-Nearly 330,000 customers remained without power in Ohio as of Wednesday afternoon, according to PowerOutage.us, following severe storms including two confirmed tornadoes.
+About 270,000 customers remained without power in Ohio as of Thursday morning, according to PowerOutage.us, following severe storms including two confirmed tornadoes.
 Utility officials with FirstEnergy’s Illuminating Company said via social media that power restoration would take days due to the damage.

 In South Carolina, Gov. Henry McMaster said his state was just entering Act 2 of a three-act play, after more than 60 homes were damaged but roads and water systems were without significant problems.

-Note: This story has been updated to remove an incorrect reference to total rainfall amounts for the Carolinas.